 - The initial loss of weight is mostly water.
 When carbohydrates are cut from your diet, the body uses a stored source of energy in the liver and muscle, known as glycogen.
 Each gram of glycogen is bound to around 3 grams of water, which is lost from the body.
 This is why you see a considerable decrease in weight on the scales.

 - Evidence shows that no more weight is lost following a high-protein, low-carbohydrate diet in the long term compared to other diets providing all food groups.
 In fact, some studies have shown that eating a diet with carbohydrates, fats and proteins results in a larger percentage of fat loss.
-High-protein, low-carbohydrate diets result in a larger percentage of weight loss coming from water.
+High-protein, low-carbohydrate diets result in a larger percentage of weight loss coming from water, at least initially.

 - The diet is based on higher-priced food items such as meat, fish and oat bran so can be an expensive way to lose weight.

-- The diet is very restrictive which can lead to boredom and poor compliance to the diet.
+- The diet is very restrictive which can lead to boredom and poor compliance with the diet.

 - There can be unpleasant side-effects of the diet, including headache, feeling sick (nausea), constipation, bad breath and extreme tiredness (fatigue).